SFaheem7/CrackStation/README.md

 Once the json file is built

-Edit the tests in your "crack_StationTests.swift" to enter the hash
+Edit the tests in your "CrackStationTests.swift" to enter the hash

-Now run swift test in the directory of your repository
+Now run "swift test" in the directory of your repository

 ### If cloned the entire repository

-Edit the tests in your "crack_StationTests.swift" to enter the hash
+Edit the tests in your "CrackStationTests.swift" to enter the hash

-Now run swift test in the directory of your repository
+Now run "swift test" in the directory of your repository